-- 1) When 0-10VDC is selected, the voltage output is used by the controller to modulate the combustion blower via the I/O Box terminals labeled VFD/Blower (Section 2.12.11). - 2) If "On Board" boiler or Water Heater Management is enabled, the Analog Output terminals are used to drive the isolation valve, open and closed. - 3) When the 4-20mA is selected for the Analog Output, the 0-10VDC is disabled at the VFD/Blower terminals, and the selected output is available at the terminals labeled Analog Output +/-.
+- 1. When 0-10VDC is selected, the voltage output is used by the controller to modulate the combustion blower via the I/O Box terminals labeled VFD/Blower (Section 2.12.11). - 2.
+If "On Board" Water Heater Management is enabled, the Analog Output terminals are used to drive the isolation valve, open and closed.